ganelson/inform/resources/Documentation/Writing with Inform.md

    And this, like `number`, has an enormous range of possible values.

    Quantitative kinds like this are sometimes called "units", because – as in this example – they're often units in the sense of measuring things.
 Many Inform projects never need units, but they can still be very useful, and they're described in detail in the chapter on [Numbers and Equations].

+## Abstract objects and concepts

+The objects seen so far have almost all been physical, in one way or another, and have all belonged to the kinds `thing`, `room`, `region` or `direction`.

+But Inform also has a kind called `abstract object`.
+This can be used for something which does exist in the world, but has no spatial location.
+Rather than creating individual abstract objects, it's best to create kinds for them, to avoid what might be a very miscellaneous collection.
+One such kind exists already: `concept`.
+So, for example:

+	The paranormal is a concept.
+Understand "supernatural" as the paranormal.

+produces:

+> `object` ▸ `abstract object` ▸ `concept` ▹ `paranormal`

+By default there are no concepts, and none are created automatically.

+Abstract objects have no physical existence, of course, so it throws a problem message to write something like:

+	The paranormal is a concept in the Dining Room.

+And this would produce a run-time problem:

+	After rubbing the lamp:
+		now the paranormal is in the Cave.

+Why do we need abstract objects?
+It's all very well to write something like:

+	An emotion is a kind of abstract object.
+	Hope, fear and chagrin are emotions.

+But we could just as well have written:

+	Emotion is a kind of value.
+	Hope, fear and chagrin are emotions.

+The answer is that for almost all purposes a kind of value works just as well or better.
+But there are occasionally times when we want a property or a variable to hold a value which could be either physical or abstract.
+For example, somebody might want to talk about the lamp, or might want to talk about chagrin.
+How could a single value represent either?
+The answer is that if `chagrin` is set up so that it is an `abstract object`, then an `object` variable could indeed hold either the value `lamp` or the value `chagrin`.

 ## Properties again {PM_ValueCantHaveProperties} {PM_ValueCantHaveVProperties}